-I was reminded of this luscious compote recently as I got to thinking about Tu B’Shevat – the Jewish new year for trees – and the differences between how we celebrated when I was a child, and my daughter Kipper’s experience of the festival today.
+I was reminded of this luscious dried fruit compote recently as I got to thinking about Tu B’Shevat – the Jewish new year for trees.
+I was considering the differences between how we celebrated when I was a child, and my daughter Kipper’s experience of the festival today.

-Kipper loves dried fruit, and takes some to school as a snack every day – raisins, apple rings, dried mango, we even had some dried mulberries at one point!
-But she usually eats them raw, and for Tu B’Shevat I wanted to prepare something a bit more special.
-Grandma’s fruit compote seemed the perfect solution.
+Kipper loves dried fruit, and often takes some to school as a snack – raisins, apple rings, dried mango etc. But she usually eats them raw, and for Tu B’Shevat I wanted to prepare something a bit more special.
+Grandma’s dried fruit compote seemed the perfect solution.